 How Gwork helps people leaders

-What Is the Most Effective Behaviour Change Method?
+What Is the Most Effective Behavior Change Method?

 There are many methods, but one principle stands across all research and practice:

-The most effective behaviour change method is repetition supported by clear cues and reinforcement.
+The most effective behavior change method is repetition supported by clear cues and reinforcement.

 People don’t change because of one workshop or message.
-They change because they repeat the same behaviour until it becomes automatic.
+They change because they repeat the same behavior until it becomes automatic.

 Three things make repetition easier:

-When managers recognise the behaviour, employees repeat it.
+When managers recognize the behavior, employees repeat it.

-CHROs who use these principles create powerful, long-lasting habits across their organisation.
+CHROs who use these principles create powerful, long-lasting habits across their organization.

 Also read:- Case Study: 30% Improvement in Team Productivity

-CHROs need tools that help behaviours stick, scale, and improve over time.
+CHROs need tools that help behaviors stick, scale, and improve over time.
 Gwork is built for this.

 Here’s how Gwork supports CHROs: